Slack and Mailing Lists

 B. STATUS UPDATES Status updates can be a useful way to let others know your availability.
 For example, if you’re away at a conference, you may want to let others know that you’ll be slower to respond or entirely absent from the group.

-Remember that your status will be visible to everyone in the Slack group.
+Remember that your status will be visible to everyone in the Slack workspace.

-To update your status, click your name in the top left of the screen and select “update status”.
-You can select when you want your status update to be removed by stipulating a timeframe from the “clear after” dropdown.
+To update your status, click your avatar in the top right of the screen and your status will display below your name.
+Select the edit button “(“displays as a pencil”)” next to your status to select a new status.
+You can select when you want your status update to be removed by stipulating a timeframe from the “remove status after” dropdown menus.

-You can clear a status update at any time by clicking on your name and selecting “clear status” from the dropdown.
+You can clear a status update at any time by clicking on your avatar and selecting “clear status” from the dropdown.

 2. Adjusting the Volume-Notification Settings

-A. HOW TO FIND AND JOIN CHANNELS By default, you are automatically added to the #community channel which is the shared community of practice that everyone belongs to.
-You’re also added to #welcome – and encouraged to say hello there.
+A. HOW TO FIND AND JOIN CHANNELS By default, you are automatically added to the #general channel which is the shared community of practice that everyone belongs to.
+You’re also added to #welcome – and encouraged to introduce yourself there.

 There are additional channels that you may be interested in.
 To find them:

-• Click the “+” icon to the right of the word “channels” to reveal the “browse channels” page.
+• Click the “v” icon to the right of the word “Channels.”
+Select “Manage” to reveal “browse channels.”

 • Want to join in?
-Simply click “Join channel” at the bottom of the page.
+Simply highlight the channel you wish to join and click “Join..”
 The channel will now be listed in your left hand side bar.

 • Click a channel name in the sidebar to load the channel in the center pane.